 But what actually is “personal data”?

 The GDPR also goes one step further by distinguishing Special Category Data.
 This is information such as sexual preference, ethnic origin and political preference.
 This information may not be useful in identifying an individual but is very sensitive in nature.
-The GDPR
+The GDPR, therefore, requires that this information is treated with the utmost care.

 Data privacy requirements